Szfinx5/Cloud-Resume-Challenge/PROGRESSION.md

 # Step by Step tasks of the Cloud Resume Challenge

 ## 1. Certification

 Your resume needs to have the AWS Cloud Practitioner certification on it.
 I have passed the AWS Certified Cloud Practicioner exam on the 31.
 July.
+ :white_check_mark: **_Completed on 31.
+July 2022_**

 ## 2. HTML
 Your resume needs to be written in HTML.
 Not a Word doc, not a PDF.
+ :white_check_mark: **_Completed on 05.
+August 2022_**

 ## 3. CSS
 Your resume needs to be styled with CSS.
+ :white_check_mark: **_Completed on 06.
+August 2022_**

 ## 4. Static Website
 Your HTML resume should be deployed online as an Amazon S3 static website, use S3.
+ :white_check_mark: **_Completed on 07.
+August 2022_**

 ## 5. HTTPS
 The S3 website URL should use HTTPS for security.
 You will need to use Amazon CloudFront to help with this.
+:white_check_mark: **_Completed on 07.
+August 2022_**

 ## 6. DNS
 Point a custom DNS domain name to the CloudFront distribution, so your resume can be accessed at something like my-c00l-resume-website.com.
 You can use Amazon Route 53 or any other DNS provider for this.
+:white_check_mark: **_Completed on 07.
+August 2022_** :

 ## 7. Javascript
 Your resume webpage should include a visitor counter that displays how many people have accessed the site.
 You will need to write a bit of Javascript to make this happen.